John S. Watson Institute for Public Policy

 Furthering a Tradition of Excellence

-The Institute was created to respond to the practical needs of decision-makers across New Jersey, and to honor the outstanding record of public service of the late N.J.
+The Institute is named in honor of the late N.J.
 Assemblyman John S. Watson, the nation's first African American chairman of an appropriations committee.
 The College initially established The Institute as the Trenton Office of Policy Studies in 1991 and dedicated it as The John S. Watson Institute for Public Policy in 1997.

-Today, The Institute serves as a vital resource for New Jersey decision-makers through a practical, nonpartisan, hands-on approach that supports informed public policy linking people to policy.
-The Institute addresses the state’s most critical issues through practical research, technical assistance and comprehensive public policy solutions that are supported by the resources of higher education in a manner that reflects the College's tradition of innovation and excellence.
+Today, The Institute serves as a vital resource for New Jersey decision-makers through a practical, nonpartisan, hands-on approach that supports informed public policy that links people to policy.
+The Institute addresses the state’s most critical issues through practical research and technical assistance that are supported by the resources of higher education in a manner that reflects the College's tradition of innovation and excellence.

 The John S. Watson Institute for Public Policy is composed of integrated policy centers and initiatives that inform and support the work of the Institute: